hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/CD8Tcells_loadObj.png" width="800">
 </p>

-For CD8+ T cells the only consistent expression for both markers is observed for cluster 6.
+For CD8+ T cells the only consistent expression for both markers is observed for clusters 5 and 13.

 **NK cell markers**